globerhofer/HIPAA-policies/source/sections/configuration_management_policy.md

 1. Salt is used to standardize and automate configuration management.
 2. OSSEC is used to scan systems every 2 hours and on reboot.
 These scans capture file system changes and also unauthorized or malicious software.
 3. No systems are deployed into Catalyze environments without approval of the Catalyze CTO.
-4. All changes to production systems, network devices, and firewalls are approved by the Catalyze CTO before they are implemented.
+4. All changes to production systems, network devices, and firewalls are approved by the Catalyze CTO before they are implemented to assure they comply with business and security requirements.
 Additionally, all changes are tested before they are implemented in production.
+All changes are documented using Google forms.
+Implementation of approved changes are only performed by authorized personnel.
 5. An up-to-date inventory of systems is maintained using Google spreadsheets and architecture diagrams hosted on Google Apps and Box.
 All systems are categorized as production and utility to differentiate based on criticality.
 6. Clocks are synchronized across all systems using NTP.
 Modifying time data on systems is restricted.
 7. All front end functionality (developer dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers.